LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-many.rst

 .. admonition:: Tip

    As you wade into vast waters of Java and Spring, you will frequently find yourself needing to use a method or class that you have not encountered before.
-In such cases, be brave and remember that you don't have understand *all* of the documentation for a method or class in order to use it.
+In such cases, be brave and remember that you don't have to understand *all* of the documentation for a method or class in order to use it.

 Update 4: Retrieving Events For the Given Category
 ++++++++++++++++++++++++++++++++++++++++++++++++++